-Prerequisite; None

-Grades: 9,10,11,12 Year: 1 credit / College: 6

-Year: 1 credit

-This course is designed for students interested in organized public speaking and debate.
+Prerequisite; None Grades: 9,10,11,12 Year: 1 credit / College: 6 This course is designed for students interested in organized public speaking and debate.
 The purpose of the class is to prepare for interscholastic speech and debate competitions.
 Students will research, write, and present original orations, speak extemporaneously on current events, and perform interpretative literature.
 Students who take this course will be part of the Smoky Hill Speech and Debate Team.
 Saturday competitions are REQUIRED to pass the course.
 Students will earn membership in the National Forensic League, the national honor society for competitive speech and debate.
 This course is highly recommended for students interested in law or business.
 Generally, August - March will be focused on competition preparation with an emphasis on organization, support, audience analysis, and delivery using the basic theories of communication.
 Second semester will grow these skills by focusing on communication involved in interpersonal relationships including family, social, and career situations.

-Grades: 9, 10

-\This course counts for FINE ARTS credit.
+This course counts for FINE ARTS credit.
 It does not count toward the necessary four core years of English.

-Concurrent/Dual Enrollment: CE Public Speaking (1st Sem), CE Interpersonal Communication - (2nd Sem)
+Concurrent/Dual Enrollment: CE Public Speaking (1st Sem), CE Interpersonal Communication - (2nd Sem) ^{}There is a \$45 fee associated with this course.
+FAMILY & CONSUMER SCIENCE HOSPITALITY AND FOOD PRODUCTION 9th-12th 10th-12th Culinary Essentials I Child and Adolescent Development Interpersonal Relationships Culinary Essentials II

-STRATEGIC READING 1

-Prerequisite: Teacher Recommendation

-This course is designed to give students a chance to practice and hone their foundational reading skills including, but not limited to, reading. comprehension, reading fluency, decoding, phonemic awareness, graphemic awareness, and grammatical and conventional structures in the English language.

-\There is a \$45 fee associated with this course.

-FAMILY & CONSUMER SCIENCE

-HOSPITALITY AND FOOD PRODUCTION

-9th-12th

-10th-12th

-Culinary Essentials I

-Child and Adolescent Development

-Interpersonal Relationships Culinary Essentials II